mdn/content/files/en-us/web/css/hyphenate-limit-chars/index.md

 {{EmbedInteractiveExample("pages/css/hyphenate-limit-chars.html")}}

-In the interactive example above, the default minimum word length setting of `hyphenate-limit-chars` is too large for either of the long words to be hyphenated, therefore it looks untidy.
-However, by choosing the other value option, that limit is brought down so that both of the long words are hyphenated, making for a neater layout.
+In the interactive example above, the default minimum word length setting of `hyphenate-limit-chars` is too large for either of the long words to be hyphenated, and so the output looks untidy.
+However, by choosing the other value option, the minimum word length limit is reduced.
+This allows both the long words to be hyphenated, making for a neater layout.

 ## Syntax